juanfranco98/post-install-config/README.md

 <img src="https://i.imgur.com/zNv25dV.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
- We must now create a couple Agents(workers) that we can use to sign in and out of osTicket with to see how tickets would actually look from a workers view.
+ We must now create a couple Agents(workers) that we can use to sign in and out of osTicket with to see how tickets would actually look from a workers perspective.
 Do this by going to the Agents panel and then selecting "Add New".
 You can use whatever names you'd like, but for simplicity we'll use Jane and John.
 Create a fake email for each as well as a username.
 Make sure to uncheck the box that would require password resets as the email doesnt actually exist.
 Make everyones passwords the same so it isn't forgotten since this is just for practice.